EnterpriseDB/repmgr/README.rst

 Clearing the PostgreSQL installation on the Standby
 ---------------------------------------------------

-To setup a new streaming replica, startin by removing any PostgreSQL installation on the existing standby nodes.
+To setup a new streaming replica, start by removing any PostgreSQL installation on the existing standby nodes.

 * Stop any server on "node2" and "node3".
 You can confirm the database